SiddhataPatil/Todo/README.md

 <img src='https://github.com/SiddhataPatil/Todo/blob/master/src/main/res/mipmap-hdpi/todolist.png' width="200" height="200" />

 # Pre-work - Todo [List It]
-**List It** is an android app that allows user to make a simple todo list and has basic functionalities like adding new lists, editing and deleting an existing item and prioritizing list(putting it on top of all other lists).
+**List It** Android App is designed by keeping in mind the primary use of it - i.e. taking notes (so the tasks are written on simple white notes; easy to read just with a glance) and also to priorotize task (the most important task will be on top of all other notes).This allows the user to make a simple todo list and has basic functionalities like adding new lists, editing and deleting an existing list along with prioritizing function.

 Submitted by: **Siddhata Patil**